Professor of Political Science

 Honors and Awards

-- 2014: Herbert Bruce Leadership Award, Lynchburg College
+- 2014: Herbert Bruce Leadership Award, University of Lynchburg

-- 2008: Organization Advisor of the Year Award, Lynchburg College
+- 2008: Organization Advisor of the Year Award, University of Lynchburg

 - 2003, 2005: Post-Secondary Curriculum Development Grant, Center for Russian and Eastern European Studies, University of Michigan